 - 10.1.
-Once a DAE has agreed to mentor, train and evaluate a pilot, the DAE shall notify the CAA and the DA applicant must submit a completed form SRG 1303B to the CAA GA Unit. - 10.2.
+Once a DAE has agreed to mentor, train and evaluate a pilot, the DAE shall notify the CAA and the DA applicant must submit a C.V. detailing flying qualifications and experience, and a completed form SRG 1303B to the CAA GA Unit. - 10.2.
 Following DA mentoring and training, and once the DAE is content that the applicant has reached the required standard, an evaluation for the issue of a DA may be carried out.
-If the outcome of this evaluation is satisfactory the following should be undertaken: - a) The applicant completes the personal details section of form SRG 1300 and shares it with the DAE - b) The DAE completes the narrative and recommendation and returns the completed form SRG 1300 to the applicant - c) The applicant submits form SRG 1300 to the CAA GA Unit for consideration along with online payment44 - 10.3.
+If the outcome of this evaluation is satisfactory the following should be undertaken: - The applicant completes the personal details section of form SRG 1300 and shares it with the DAE - b) The DAE completes the narrative and recommendation and returns the completed form SRG 1300 to the applicant - c) The applicant submits form SRG 1300 to the CAA GA Unit for consideration along with online payment43 - 10.3.
 Provided the applicant has met the requirements set out above, the CAA GA Unit will issue the DA.